 Hi, fellow queer here!

-Emily Scheibe is a rising junior in the College.
-Queer Here will appear online every other week during the summer.
+Emily Scheibe is a junior in the College.
+Queer Here will appear online over the course of the fall semester.